Wildlife Habitat Capacity on Farmland

 Prairies

-Much of the Prairies has a 'Low' or 'Very Low' habitat capacity so many areas are of concern.
-Decline in habitat capacity was caused by loss of Managed Grassland, Unimproved Pasture, Wetlands and Perennial Cropland and gain in Annual Cropland.
+Much of the Prairies has a low or very low wildlife habitat capacity so many areas are of concern.
+The decline in habitat capacity was caused by the loss of managed grassland, unimproved pasture, wetlands and perennial cropland and the gain in annual cropland.

 Central Canada

-Areas of concern include Ontario's Manitoulin-Lake Simcoe and Lake Erie lowlands and Quebec's St. Lawrence lowlands.
-Decline in habitat capacity was caused by loss of Perennial Cropland, Unimproved Pasture and Woodland and gain in Annual Cropland and Settlement.
+Areas of concern include Ontario’s Manitoulin-Lake Simcoe and Lake Erie lowlands and Quebec’s St. Lawrence lowlands.
+The decline in habitat capacity was caused by the loss of perennial cropland, unimproved pasture and woodland, and gain in annual cropland and settlement.

 How can farmland wildlife habitat be improved?

-Most of Canada's farmland is privately owned.
-Therefore, activities of farmers can have important impacts on Canada's wildlife habitat.
+Most of Canada’s farmland is privately owned.
+Therefore, the activities of farmers can have important impacts on Canada’s wildlife habitat.
 Maintaining wildlife habitat on farmland can be challenging.
-Some very profitable types of agriculture require removal of natural and semi-natural land cover.
-However, wildlife depend on these land cover types the most.
+Some very profiTable types of agriculture require removal of natural and semi-natural land cover.
+However, wildlife depends on these land cover types the most.

 • managing riparian areas and woodlots